harish00001/vega6_task/README.md

-# SendPulse Connect
+# test project
-A rich email marketing software
+A Test Project